 How do I know if the cannabis I’m purchasing is actually legal?

 If you are buying from an overpriced government-run store, consider yourself safe.

 If you’re buying a dime bag from a shady dude in the park, no it’s probably not legal.
-Do you think this guy has ever though to himself “What is the Cannabis Act?”.
+Do you think this guy has ever thought to himself “What is the Cannabis Act?”.
 Probably not.

-First you need to check the Cannabis Act provincial laws to figure out where you can legally purchase cannabis products within your province.
+First, you need to check the Cannabis Act provincial laws to figure out where you can legally purchase cannabis products within your province.

 Depending on where you live you can purchase from government retail shops, online government shops, or private retail storefronts.

-During the first year of the Cannabis Act you can buy seeds and plants, oils, or fresh/dried cannabis from a legal retailer.
+During the first year of the Cannabis Act, you can buy seeds and plants, oils, or fresh/dried cannabis from a legal retailer.

-After the first year of the Cannabis Act things like cannabis concentrates and edibles will be for sale, once laws have been established to regulate these products.
+After the first year of the Cannabis Act, things like cannabis concentrates and edibles will be for sale, once laws have been established to regulate these products.